keensteven/liri-node-app/README.md

 ## LIRI

-Liri takes phrase typed by the user (via command line) and returns data about the subject they provide.
+Liri takes a phrase typed by the user (via command line) and returns data about the subject they provide.
 The app uses the following APIs to provide this information.

    * Node-Spotify-API
    * Bands in Town Artist Events API